marin-community/marin/docs/lm/overview.md

 Throughout, we use the same data formats as [Dolma](https://github.com/allenai/dolma).

-To launch the quickstart, which has a mini-version of all these steps, run:
+The [quickstart eperiment](experiments/quickstart.py) provides a mini-version of all the steps.
+To run the quickstart (which should finish in less than 10 minutes, and doesn't require a GPU/TPU), run:

 ```bash
 python experiments/quickstart.py --prefix var